autowarefoundation/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/point-cloud.md

 !!! warning

-    Autoware will support conversion from `PointXYZI` to `PointXYZIRC` or `PointXYZIRCAD` (while channel is set to 0) for prototyping purposes.
+    Autoware will support conversion from `PointXYZI` to `PointXYZIRC` or `PointXYZIRCAD` (with channel and return is set to 0) for prototyping purposes.
     However, this conversion is not recommended for production use since it's not efficient.

 ### Intensity